HHonzik/BatOS-V2/README.md

 # BatOS-V2
-An modified verion of BatOS
+An modified verion of BatOS,
 credits to:https://github.com/TheDreamFoxy/BatOS